spyder-ide/spyder/README.md

 ----

-## Help support the community-developed scientific IDE!
+## Help support Spyder, the community-developed scientific IDE!

 Thanks to your continuing support, we are on track for a Spyder 4 release in early 2019 with all of your most-requested features